 - How does / will climate change affect the tasks carried out by military personnel?

 - How do training and education need to be changed / adapted to prepare military personnel for these new tasks?

 - Which roles can trade unions play to facilitate / drive the transition?

 - Which investments need to be made to support the changes, provide the best equipment and protect personnel?

-The conference is being organised by the Environment & Development Resource Centre (EDRC) and the European Organisation of Military Associations and Trade Unions (EUROMIL) in association with the Brussels Dialogue on Climate Diplomacy (BDCD) and the Global Military Advisory Council on Climate Change (GMACCC).
+The conference was organised by the Environment & Development Resource Centre (EDRC) and the European Organisation of Military Associations and Trade Unions (EUROMIL) in association with the Brussels Dialogue on Climate Diplomacy (BDCD) and the Global Military Advisory Council on Climate Change (GMACCC).

-The conference is organised with the kind support of the European Economic and Social Committee and the Federal Department of Foreign Affairs (FDFA), Switzerland.
+The conference was organised with the kind support of the European Economic and Social Committee and the Federal Department of Foreign Affairs (FDFA), Switzerland.